salesmiguelz/100-days-of-code/log.md

 ### Day 47: March 8, 2022

 **Today's Progress**: Created my first component and learned more about named, anonymous and arrow functions.

+### Day 48: March 9, 2022

+**Today's Progress**: Learned about CSS and passing parameters to the components on React Native.